 Your cancer doctor or specialist nurse will explain the different treatments and their side effects.
 They will also talk to you about things to consider when making treatment decisions.

 The following treatments may be used to treat bone cancer.
 Most people need a combination of these treatments.
-We have more information about treating bone cancer.
+We have more information about treating bone cancer that explains when each treatment may be used.

 You may be invited to take part in a clinical trial of a new drug or treatment.